vuminhoang/vnexpress-title-classification/README.md

 - "Kinh Doanh" (Business)

 ## Data Collection
-- Crawl on the Vnexpress website
+- Crawl on the Vnexpress website.
-- Or u can use my data in raw_data folder
+- Or u can use my data in raw_data folder.

 This dataset was kindly provided by one of my teachers at HUS, Mr. Nguyen Tuan Anh.
 I am deeply grateful for his generosity and support, which allowed me to use this dataset as a starting point for training my first NLP models.
 Thank you, Mr. Nguyen Tuan Anh, for your invaluable contribution to my learning journey!